teimuraz/play-react-webpack/README.md

-Play framework, ReactJs and webpack
+Play framework (2.5.x), ReactJs and webpack
 ===================================

-This is a simple project to illustrate how to setup playframework to work with react js, es6 and webpack
+This is a simple project to illustrate how to setup playframework (2.5.x) to work with react js, es6 and webpack

 Just checkout the project and do ```npm install```to install all dependencies or rebuild it step by step by following instructions below.